-- A. The manager/supervisor should meet with the worker within two business days after the problem behavior occurs to discuss the matter and endeavor to resolve problems. - B. Supervisors may issue verbal warnings as they deem appropriate but should document the date and reason.
-Written warnings should be issued if the behavior continues. - C. Written warnings are a permanent part of the student's work file.
-Warnings are dismissed permanently at the end of the semester.
+The manager/supervisor should meet with the worker within two business days after the problem behavior occurs to discuss the matter and endeavor to resolve problems.

+Supervisors may issue verbal warnings as they deem appropriate but should document the date and reason.
+Write-ups should be issued if the behavior continues.

+Write-ups are a permanent part of the student's work file.
+Write-ups are dismissed permanently at the end of the semester.
 Work contracts and probation statuses that are active at the end of each Semester carry-over to the following semester.
-If multiple warnings are received at the end of the semester and the student leaves campus before a hearing is held, the hearing will be held at the start of next semester.
-Warnings received while in a prior job do not count in determining a student's current standing in the warning system.
-The nature of the prior warnings may, however, be considered in any subsequent hearings if they show a continuing trend of unacceptable behavior.
+If multiple write-ups are received at the end of the semester and the student leaves campus before a hearing is held, the hearing will be held at the start of next semester.
+Write-ups received while in a prior job do not count in determining a student's current standing in the write-up system.
+The nature of the prior write-ups may, however, be considered in any subsequent hearings if they show a continuing trend of unacceptable behavior.
 Some departments may supplement this procedure in their department guidelines.

-1st and 2nd written warnings constitute a discussion with at least one of the following: the supervisor, student manager, or individually assigned to address disciplinary matters within the department.
+• 1st and 2nd write-ups constitute a discussion with at least one of the following: the supervisor, student manager, or individually assigned to address disciplinary matters within the department.

-- D. Copies of warnings are sent to managers, supervisors, faculty advisors, and coaches. - E. A meeting will be held after 3 or more written warnings have been issued.
+Copies of warnings are sent to managers, supervisors, faculty advisors, and coaches.

+A meeting will be held after 3 or more write-upss have been issued.
 The general manager, department manager, supervisor, and advisor will be encouraged to attend.
 The same individuals will be included when 4 or more warnings have been issued.
 The following actions may be taken:

-3rd written warning Work Contract (minimum 30 days) 4th written warning Work Probation (minimum 60 days) 5th written warning Terminated; If accepted back into Work Program, they are then placed on Post-Termination Contract (remainder of the semester)

-\At any of these warning levels students may also be required to do a reflective exercise (e.g. writing a paper) on the effects of their work behavior on the college community, their co-workers, and on their own learning and development.
+- 3rd write-ups: Work Contract (minimum 30 days) - 4th write-ups: Work Probation (minimum 60 days) - 5th write-ups: Terminated; If accepted back into Work Program, they are then placed on Post-Termination Contract (remainder of the semester) - At any of these warning levels students may also be required to do a reflective exercise (e.g. writing a paper) on the effects of their work behavior on the college community, their co-workers, and on their own learning and development. - A student who is waiting on a disciplinary meeting is still required to abide by all Work Program and department guideline policy and schedules while the meeting is being scheduled.
+Any deviation from those policies may result in additional disciplinary action.

-\Any further changes in disciplinary status will be paused until the appropriate meeting has been held.
-Any written warnings received while scheduling a disciplinary meeting will be documented in the students work file.
-These written warnings will not change the current warning level of the student.

-F. Based upon the reason for a warning, a worker may be referred for a disciplinary meeting regardless of the number of warnings they have been issued.
+Based upon the reason for a warning, a worker may be referred for a disciplinary meeting regardless of the number of warnings they have been issued.
 Examples include, but are not limited to: